Gilded Gemstone Popsicles Recipe

 To make your popsicle:

-• Pour your juice or drink mixture into the popsicle mold.
+• Pour the juice into the gemstone popsicle molds.

 To add the edible gold: